Occala/netcode.notes/PhoneCapture/Video/README.md

 The video may be a bit confusing so I'll summarize:

-Both clients start near client 2's phone, which is showing a video that pans upwards.
+- Both clients start near client 2's phone, which is showing a video that pans upwards
-Client 1 rejoins, they go grab their own phone and record a short clip of client 2.
+- Client 1 rejoins, they go grab their own phone and record a short clip of client 2
-They both observe the phones for a bit.
-Client 2 decides to rejoin, then walks over to view the video that client 1 had recorded
+- They both observe the phones for a bit
+- Client 2 decides to rejoin, then walks over to view the video that client 1 had recorded

 https://github.com/user-attachments/assets/0b3e50d7-8d7b-468a-a49d-245a36a6abc6